xierongpytorch/FedDetect/README.md

 # FedDetect
 The code for the paper title "FedDetect: A Novel Privacy-Preserving Federated Learning Framework for Energy Theft Detection in  Smart Grid".
+The PyTorch implementation is coming shortly!

+If you find it is useful and used for publication.
+Please kindly cite our work as:
+Wen M, Xie R, Lu K, et al. FedDetect: A Novel Privacy-Preserving Federated Learning Framework for Energy Theft Detection in Smart Grid[J].
+IEEE Internet of Things Journal, 2021.